stephenlepisto/designpatternexamples/docs/decorator.md

-In this example, the concrete class is called TextElement and up to three decorators can be applied (WhiteBackgroundDecorator, UnderlineDecorator, and ReadForegroundDecorator).
+In this example, the concrete class is called TextElement and up to three decorators can be applied (WhiteBackgroundDecorator, UnderlineDecorator, and RedForegroundDecorator).
 Decorators should ideally be designed to be applied in any order, as is the case here.
 If an order is required, the documentation that comes with the decorators would explain it.
 All decorators implement a base class that manages the wrapped elements (and implements the IRenderElement